The Lost Buffer

 If the throughput bottleneck was writing, and writing compressed, the natural expectation is that the same output takes less time.
 That holds at the task level.
 But the aggregate effect is different, because engineering demand is elastic.
 When a task costs less to execute, people want more of them done.

-I saw Dax interviewed recently making this point: the industry is discovering that software demand has no natural ceiling.
+The industry is discovering that software demand has no natural ceiling (one version of this argument here).
 If you can deliver twice as fast, stakeholders want four times as much.
 The thinking requirement per unit of output has not fallen proportionally.

-The hard parts were never typing.
-They were understanding the domain, modeling the system, making judgments about what to build.
+The hard parts were always understanding the domain, modeling the system, making judgments about what to build.
 Those still take the same cognitive effort.
 AI accelerated the throughput bottleneck and exposed the thinking one.

 The frustration gap